AbsurdePhoton/superpixels-segmentation-gui-opencv/README.md

   * use the zoom controls to zoom in / out - you can also use the mouse wheel over the viewport
   * hold the middle mouse button on the viewport to move the view position - you can also use the scrollbars
   * click on the thumbnail to change the view position
+* Undo: use this button to cancel the last action
 * Load and save:
   * you can save and retrieve the segmentation parameters (XML file)
   * you can save the current session : no need to recompute when you retrieve it!